pytorch/pytorch/aten/src/ATen/native/quantized/README.md

 **Note:** The arguments signature in the schema is optional, and can also be written as `"quantized::xand"` (without args).
 2. **Registration options** should be of type `torch::RegisterOperators::options()`.
 To attach a kernel to it, use `.kernel<KERNEL_CLASS>(DISPATCH_KEY)`.
-In quantized ops you almost always want to use the `QuantizedCPUTensorId()` dispatcher.
+In quantized ops you almost always want to use the `QuantizedCPU()` dispatcher.

 ### Step 2b.
 [Optional] Registering the operation with the `native_functions.yaml`